nickytonline/source.nickytonline.github.io/src/pages/blog/2020-01-01-my-2019-year-in-review.md

 ## Building a Course

 This is a work in progress, but I started work on a TypeScript course.
 It's not finished yet and I have never written a course or any type of education material, but I am very excited to get it completed.
-Special shoutout to [Ali Spittel](https://twitter.com/ASpittel) for providing me with with some great coaching for writing this course.
+Special shoutout to [Ali Spittel](https://twitter.com/ASpittel) for providing me with some great coaching for writing this course.

 I will definitely let you all know when it's available.